CHAPTER Eng

 professional development hours per organization;

-Credit awarded for one patent shall equal 10 professional
+for one patent shall equal 10 professional development hours; and

-Professional development credits shall not be recognized for any repeat
+development credits shall not be recognized for any repeat program attended or

 Source. #6911, eff 12-15-98; ss by #10-19-04; ss by